Yang Jiechi

-Yang Jiechi (杨洁篪 (Yáng Jiéchí); born May 1, 1950) is a Chinese senior diplomat and retired politician.
+Yang Jiechi (杨洁篪 (Yáng Jiéchí); born May 1, 1950) is a Chinese senior diplomat and politician.
 He served as director of the Chinese Communist Party's Central Foreign Affairs Commission from 2013 and 2022, State Councilor from 2013 to 2018, Minister of Foreign Affairs of China from 2007 to 2013.

 Yang previously served as Chinese Ambassador to the United States from 2000 to 2004, Deputy Minister of Foreign Affairs from 1998 to 2007, Assistant Minister of Foreign Affairs from 1995 to 1998, and Chinese Envoy to the United States from 1993 to 1995.
 He joined the Ministry of Foreign Affairs in 1972, after previously served as a worker at the Shanghai City Pujiang Electric Meter Factory from 1968 to 1972.

 Yang studied international relations at Ealing College, University of Bath, and London School of Economics from 1973 to 1975.
 He received a Doctor of History in world history from Nanjing University in 2006 through an on-the-job graduate program.

 Early life and education

 Yang was born in Shanghai on May 1, 1950.
 In 1963, he was admitted to the Shanghai Foreign Language School.
 Affected by the Cultural Revolution, he dropped out of school in 1968 and entered Shanghai Pujiang Electric Meter Factory as a worker.
 During the four years in the factory, he still insisted on learning English and maintained his foreign language proficiency.
-Yang joined the Chinese Communist Party in 1971 (CCP).
+Yang joined the Chinese Communist Party (CCP) in 1971.

-After United States President Richard Nixon visited China in 1972, Premier Zhou Enlai instructed that China should accelerate the training of new foreign language talents to meet the needs of the development of the international situation.
+After U.S. president Richard Nixon visited China in 1972, Premier Zhou Enlai instructed that China should accelerate the training of new foreign language talents to meet the needs of the development of the international situation.
 In 1972 and 1973, the Ministry of Foreign Affairs selected more than 130 people, including Yang.
 He graduated from Shanghai Foreign Language School and attended the Ealing College, University of Bath and the London School of Economics from 1973 to 1975.
 From 2001 to 2006, He received a Ph.D. in world history from Nanjing University through distance education while serving as Chinese Ambassador to the United States from 2000 to 2004 and later Deputy Minister of Foreign Affairs.